RoseCamellia/ThinkPad-E530-Hackintosh-i5-3210M-HD4000-noeGPU/README.md

   What is available:

-  1.Graphics(Currently no hardware encode/decode acceleration support,fixing)
+  1.Graphics(Hardware encode/decode acceleration support has been fixed)

   2.Sound(Conexant CX20590)